dotnet/AspNetCore.Docs/aspnetcore/blazor/Security-guidance.md

   * It validates that the data for the event can be deserialized.
   * It validates that there is an event handler associated with that event.

 For a XSS vulnerability to be possible, the application must allow some user input to be included as part of the rendered page.
-Blazor server-side components go through a compile-time step where the contents of the page are transformed into what we call a RenderTree (a virtual DOM like structure) and the diffs between previous and current renders are sent to the client for rendering, or in the case of prerendering serialized into HTML.
+Blazor server-side components go through a compile-time step where the markup in a `.razor` file is transformed into procedural C# logic.
+At runtime, this C# logic builds a *render tree* describing the elements, text, and child components being rendered.
+This is applied to the browser's DOM via a sequence of JavaScript instructions (or is serialized to HTML in the case of prerendering).
-* At this step blazor server-side takes care of HTML encoding all content that wasn't defined as static markup at compile-time.
+* User input rendered via normal Razor syntax (e.g., `@someStringValue`) doesn't risk XSS issues, because it gets added to the DOM via commands that can only write text.
+Even if the value includes HTML markup, it will be displayed as static text.
+In the case of prerendering, such output is HTML-encoded so as to produce the same effect.
 * Script tags aren't allowed to be included as components and a compile time error is generated when one such tag is included in a razor page.
-  * Script tags will not behave the way one would expect on the page.
+  * The reason that script tags are disallowed is because they would not behave the way one would expect on the page.
 Once added they execute the contents of the script and those side-effects don't disappear even if you remove the script tag.
 * Component authors can author components in C# without using Razor.
-For these cases, the component author is responsible for encoding all potentiall user input from the component.
+For these cases, the component author is responsible for using the correct APIs when emitting output.
+For example, use `builder.AddContent(0, someUserSuppliedString)`, and *not* `builder.AddMarkupContent(0, someUserSuppliedString)`, as the latter could create a XSS vulnerability.
 * It is also recommended that you avoid including script tags as part of your component render tree for the reasons stated above.

 As part of protecting against XSS attacks we recommend looking into application specific mitigations like content security policy (CSP).
 See https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP for more details.

 ## Cross-origin protection
 Cross-origin attacks involve a client from a different origin performing some action against your server.
-This action is typically a form POST (CSRF), but opening a websocket is also possible.
+This action is typically a GET request or a form POST (CSRF), but opening a websocket is also possible.
 Blazor server-side applications offer the same guarantees that any other SignalR application using the hub protocol offers.
 * A browser from a different origin can't connect to the blazor-server side application and start a new session (circuit) with the default application configuration.
   * This is due to CORS being disabled by default and SignalR forcing a preflight request against the server as part of the hub protocol handshake.
 * If you enable CORS in your application then you might need to take extra steps to protect your application depending on your CORS configuration.